bigcommerce/dev-docs/docs/api-docs/customers/current-customer-api.md

 Suppose your application interacts dynamically with the BigCommerce storefront and conveys specific information to a particular logged-in customer.
 You must confirm that customer's identity within the insecure environment of the user's browser before revealing any sensitive information.

-To address this need, BigCommerce provides a Current Customer endpoint that your app can access via JavaScript on the storefront.
+To address this need, BigCommerce provides a Current Customer endpoint that your app can access with JavaScript on the storefront.
 This endpoint allows a remote application, such as a third-party subscription billing app, to return a JWT with identifying customer details.
-The information is signed with your [OAuth client secret](/api-docs/getting-started/basics/authentication#authentication_client-id-secret).
+The information is signed with your [OAuth client secret](/api-docs/getting-started/authentication/rest-api-authentication#whats-in-an-api-account).

 <!-- theme: info -->
 > #### Note